Perennials for Zone 5

 Sun: Prefers Light Shade to Partial Sun

-White Violet (also known as Pale Violet, Cream Violet, and Striped Violet) gets its name from its white flowers.
+White Violet (also known as Pale Violet, Cream Violet, and Striped Violet) gets its name from white flowers.
 Its lowermost lateral petal has purple stripes or striations, hence the scientific name Viola striata.
 These stripes are veins that the plant uses as nectar guides.

 White Violet has a long, light green stem that trails along the ground or supports itself against other vegetation.
 While most violets produce their flowers and leaves from their root systems, this and other violet species produce their flowers and leaves from their stems.
 This plant is best used as ground cover, and it can also be naturalized.